pcardotatgit/Webex_Team_Chat_Bot_Python/readme.md

 And enter to the Bot's room.
 As test, You can send some test messages into the room.

-Nothing will happen until we add the bot logic.
+At this point Nothing special will happen except your message sent to the bot.

-Locate the BOT ROOM ID then.
-We will use it as the Destination ROOM ID in our logic scripts.

-You can use the **list_room.py** to help you to get this room id.

-Edit this file, assign to the **BOT_ACCESS_TOKEN** variable at the top of this file the value of the BOT Bearer Token and run the file.

-It will return you the Bot's room ID.

-Or go to the Webex Developer documentation, use the Webex BOT token to call the **/v1/rooms** api call to get this room id.
+For information we need the Bot Room ID in order to send to it messages from any script.
+This room id will be automatically discoverer by our script.
+You don't need to search for it.

 ## The Bot Logic

 The Webex Team Bot logic attached to the Webex Team Bot, is just a web server which listens to webhook calls.
 Everytime a message is send into the Bot's room, a webhook call is sent to a target URL that will be our Bot Logic Web Server.

-This Bot Logic Web Server is the **python_webex-bot.py** python file.
+This Bot Logic Web Server is actually the **webex-bot.py** python file.
+If you open it you will see that it is based on the simple HTTP.request module.

 ## Make Your Bot Logic available on the INTERNET